Abirii/Camara-Remote-Control/README.md

 ● Count how many fingers are being held up

 # Store the video frames
-Take a video as input and breaking the video into frames and simultaneously store that frames in a list.
+Take a video as input and break the video into frames and simultaneously store those frames in a list.

 # Iteration over the frames
 After getting list of frames we perform iteration over the frames, and control the index of the list with the